 Last week I sat down and planned out my life for the next 6-8 weeks.
 I wrote down all of the things I wanted to get done (both online and offline) before the baby gets here and thoughtfully assigned each week its tasks.

-Over an hour later I looked at my schedule which contains, among other things, the rest of the Staying Whole Series, six “maternity leave” blog posts, 10 days worth of frozen dinners, a painted bedroom, several book reviews, my 4-year-old’s birthday, and I suddenly got very overwhelmed.
+Over an hour later I looked at my schedule which contains, among other things, six “maternity leave” blog posts, 10 days worth of frozen dinners, a painted bedroom, several book reviews, my 4-year-old’s birthday, and I suddenly got very overwhelmed.

 And lazy.
 So I plopped myself on the couch, finished off a container of Nutella (with a spoon) and watched a couple episodes of Chopped.

 Along with being apathetic and lazy, did I mention my sweet tooth is out of control this time around?
 Maybe that’s why I love this vinaigrette so much.
 In my defense, I did cut the amount of maple syrup in half.
 (The original amount was double what it is in the recipe below — good grief!)
 It’s become one of my favorite salad dressings and is fantastic with a simple green salad with strawberries.

 - 1/2 teaspoon dried basil

 - 1 teaspoon dry mustard